Applied Equine Psychology Course

 Once classes start, there are 14 monthly instalments of £150 to be paid by standing order.
 This covers all online classes, marking coursework, 1-1 sessions online and practical sessions (or additional 1-1 online sessions for students who cannot attend practicals).

 The examination fee is £250, which is only payable when registering to sit the exam.
-For UK students wishing to register for the optional Lantra certification, there is an additional fee of £100 payable when classes start.

 The full cost of the course and exams is £2,550, including Lantra certification.